 - Low oxygen levels

 Silicates can build up through tap water that is high in silicic acid.
 It can also leach from some types of substrates that you may be using, such as silica sand.
 In addition to possibly being high in your tap water, nitrate can build up from uneaten food, dead material, or an overstocked environment.
 Along with lighting, these should be your biggest concerns.
 If you check each of these potential causes, you should be able to balance the tank's nutrient and oxygen levels.

 How to Remove Brown Algae

 A brown algae issue is pretty easy to clean up and no real scrubbing is involved.
 The hardest part is usually getting it out of the gravel.

 - Wipe off all surfaces and vacuum the gravel well.

 - Use silicate adsorbing resin in the filter if silica is in the tap water.

 - Increase the lighting so the tank gets 6 to 8 hours of light per day.

-- Stock a plecostomus or several otocinclus fish.
+- Stock a plecostomus or several otocinclus (bottom-dwelling sucker-mouth fish).

 This type of algae does not adhere strongly to the tank surfaces and is easily wiped away.
 Vacuuming the gravel with a siphon will quickly remove coatings from the substrate.
 This is important to ensure the algae cannot grow back as quickly.
 You should wipe off any tank decoration that may be affected as well.

 Increasing the lighting will inhibit regrowth of brown algae.
 As a new tank matures, brown algae are often eliminated naturally by plants and green algae competing for nutrients in the water, such as nitrite and nitrate.

 Sucker-mouth catfish—most notably, plecostomus and otocinclus—will readily eat brown algae.
-If the problem is due to high silicates in the water, and the brown algae persist, a special silicate absorbing resin can be used in the filter.
+If the problem is due to high silicates in the water, and the brown algae seem to persist, get a special silicate-absorbing resin for the tank's filter.